facebook/sapling/_src/internals/metalog.md

   they are invisible because they are not referred to by visible heads or bookmarks.
 The orphaned commits are transparent to common commands.
 - Mutation Records: If there are unused mutation records, since the successors are invisible, the records are simply ignored.
-However, it will turn a commit from `o` to `x` in `log -G` output.
+It will not turn a commit from `o` to `x` in `log -G` output.

 This means that Sapling can just flush these kinds of data without going